 But there are also secondary clocks in your muscle and organ tissue, and these clocks are regulated by food.
 So what happens when you eat (or don’t eat) something?
 Basically, food sends a signal to these secondary clocks to activate “nutrient sensing pathways.”
 And these pathways control a lot of those benefits I listed earlier.

-mTOR, AMPK and Cellular Repair
+Fasting, mTOR, AMPK and DNA Repair

 Take, for instance, the mammalian target of rapamycin (mTOR) pathway. mTOR is activated when you eat, and it helps you build muscle.
 But if mTOR is active all the time (because you’re always snacking, say), you will constantly remain in an anabolic state.
 Always building, never stopping to fix things.